daidensacha/mp3-garden-journal/README.md

 		- For security I used ***werkzeug.security***  ```generate_password_hash, check_password_hash```
 		- In the registration form, I check the username registered before posting the form data.
 The app displays Flash error messages or success messages for error or success.
 		- I completed the registration form and tested it to confirm that error and success flash messages worked.
 The app added a new user to the user's collection.
+		- A session cookie is created for the user when their username and password is validated.
 		- I completed the coding for login, checking flash error and success messages, and the registered user can log in.

 **Issue:** I added flash messages in the login function that appeared but had no styling.
 I wanted to add alert message styles to the messages.
 My solution was to use ***materialert*** and ***flashing with categories***